ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 ## 7a.
 Use **`Token`**

 - Use the `my-token` tag.
-Notice that we also bind the Token's readonly property to the app's state.
+Notice how we also bind the Token's `readonly` property to the app's state.

 ```jsx
 render() {